The Countess of Roussillon

 A Suffocating Mother?

 In fact, some literary critics think the countess puts the mother in smother.
 Think about it.
 The countess is always up in her son's business and basically helps Helen get hitched to Bertram.
 When she hears about Helen's plan to marry her son, she says "Why, Helen, thou shalt have my leave and love [...]
-What I can help thee to thou shalt not miss" (1.3.23).
-Later, when the countess finds out that Helen and Bertram just got hitched and that Helen is returning to Roussillon, she says "It hath happened all as I would have had it, save that / he comes not along with her"(3.2.1).
+What I can help thee to thou shalt not miss" (1.3.268, 273).
+Later, when the countess finds out that Helen and Bertram just got hitched and that Helen is returning to Roussillon, she says "It hath happened all as I would have had it, / save that he comes not along with her"(3.2.1-2).
 Yikes!
 She might as well rub her hands together and proceed with her best evil cackle.
 The Countess puts Helen's happiness before her own son's, which seems like a pretty odd thing for a mom to do.